 PRAYERS OF PRAISE

-Take a few moments with the people you are gathered with, or on your own, to thank God for lifting up the widow, orphan, prisoner, and immigrant.
+Take a few moments with the people you are gathered with, or on your own, to praise Jesus for showing us what holiness is.

 SONGS OF PRAISE